 I hope these examples give you some great ideas to think about what you can do with Boom Cards.
 When I first found them, I was literally jumping up and down in my kitchen I was so excited!
 There’s just so much you can do with them and I hope this post gives you some ideas of all the ways you can use them with your students.

-You can also click here to see all of my digital task cards available in one bundle!
+You can also click here to see my digital task cards available in a mega bundle!
 Remember, a bundle allows you to save 20% off the total price and gives you tons of ready-made options to use with your students.

 Like the idea, but you’re not sure?
 Click here to go to my library of Boom Cards and try out a whole bunch of different sets!